MatSynAI/MatSyn25/README.md

 # MatSynAI
-MatSynAl is a materials synthesis knowledge base.
+MatSynAl is a materials synthesis dataset.